hoprnet/hoprnet/getting-started/hopr-chat/quickstart.md

 Share your address with the myAddress command to other people.
 Your HOPR Address  starts with 16Uiu2 and it’s the only thing other people need to know to send you messages.
 Use a separate channel to share your HOPR Address with your friends.

-## Step 5 - Send messages to other HOPR Nodes
+## Step 5 - Send Messages to Other HOPR Nodes

-You can send messages to other users with the send command.
-To use it, type `send` followed by a **HOPR Address** you want to send a message to.
-So for instance, to send a message to `16Uiu2HAm62VfBkydtQVtKMUaNC3Upe7rYehGu3eLjFAqrxX1vxsx`, you would need to type `send 16Uiu2HAm62VfBkydtQVtKMUaNC3Upe7rYehGu3eLjFAqrxX1vxsx`.
-Afterwards, you can type whatever message you want to send to that **HOPR Node.**
+You can send a message to other users with the `send` command, to send multiple messages, repeat the following steps.
+Type `send` followed by a **HOPR Address** you want to send a message to.
+So for instance, to send a message to `16Uiu2HAm62VfBkydtQVtKMUaNC3Upe7rYehGu3eLjFAqrxX1vxsx`, you would need to type `send 16Uiu2HAm62VfBkydtQVtKMUaNC3Upe7rYehGu3eLjFAqrxX1vxsx` followed by pressing `Enter`.
+Afterwards, you can type whatever message you want to send to that **HOPR Node.** and again send your message by hitting `Enter`.

 {% hint style="info" %}
 To send a message to another **HOPR Node,** you first need another individual‘s **HOPR Address** to send a message.
 You can jump to our Telegram to ask other HOPR users to share their **HOPR Address**.